-As well as the physical health check made prior to transfer, a full physical examination should be given when chicks arrive at the release site, and at any point thereafter where there is unexpected or unusual chick behavior or posture.
+As well as the physical health check made prior to transfer, a full physical examination should be given when chicks arrive at the release site, and at any point thereafter where there is unexpected or unusual chick behavior or posture, or any other signs of illness.
+This includes secretions from the eyes, difficult respiration, weakness and lethargy, lack of appetite, diarrhea or abnormal feces, and signs of dehydration.
+It is recommended that an experienced avian veterinarian is on site for the duration of the project.

-The Short-tailed Albatross translocation team collected blood samples to determine the sex of translocated individuals, to compare 9 different blood chemistry parameters with the same ones in naturally reared chicks (Deguchi et al. 2012a,b), and to characterize the effects of transmitter attachment and handling on hand-reared chicks (Deguchi et al., 2014b).
-These measures provided insight into health status and body condition of the artificially reared birds indicating better nutritional status in hand-reared birds than those raised by wild parents but evidence of possible muscle damage or capture myopathy in birds handled for transmitter attachment.
+The Short-tailed Albatross translocation team collected blood samples to determine the sex of translocated individuals, to compare 9 different blood chemistry parameters with those in naturally reared chicks (Deguchi et al. 2012a,b), and to characterize the effects of transmitter attachment and handling on hand-reared chicks (Deguchi et al. 2014b).
+These measures provided insight into health status of the artificially reared birds indicating better nutritional status in hand-reared birds than those raised by wild parents but evidence of possible muscle damage or capture myopathy in birds handled for transmitter attachment.
+Feathers can also be used for DNA sexing rather than blood as they easier to collect.
+It is recommended to pluck 3-5 contour or flank feathers (side of body under wing) avoiding hand contact with the quill tip (the part used for sexing).
+Feathers can be stored dry or frozen, or the feather bases snipped off and placed in 70% ethanol.

-All efforts are made to minimize incidences of regurgitation, and to handle chicks in such a way that regurgitant can be projected away from the body.
+All efforts should be made to minimize incidences of regurgitation, and to handle chicks in such a way that regurgitant can be projected away from the body.
 For burrow-nesting species, there may be fatal consequences: soiling of plumage spoiling water-proofing and insulation; possible asphyxiation; and, aspiration of food particles leading to respiratory illness.
-Burrows are carefully inspected for signs of regurgitation, especially while chicks adjust to a new diet and feeding regime, and to ensure chicks are passing normal faeces and urates.
+Burrows should be carefully inspected for signs of regurgitation, especially while chicks adjust to a new diet and feeding regime, and to ensure chicks are passing normal faeces and urates.

 Other serious health issues that practitioners must be aware of when hand-rearing chicks of burrow-nesting species, include: ventriculitis/proventriculitis (caused by gut stasis or food contamination); aspiration of food (caused by regurgitation or poor feeding technique); and dehydration and heat stress.
-Appropriate first-aid treatment must be available as chicks can injure themselves during the emergence period, in particular tree-climbing species that engage in practice take-off flights.
+In addition, appropriate first-aid treatment must be available as chicks can injure themselves during the emergence period, in particular tree-climbing species that engage in practice take-off flights.